-The balances of several of our other current liabilities, particularly our reserves for product returns and promotional discounts and rebates, are affected by the seasonality of our business.
+The balances of several of our other current liabilities, particularly our reserves for product returns, credits, and promotional discounts, are affected by the seasonality of our business.
 See Note 1, "Description of Business and Summary of Significant Accounting Policies - Seasonality," for more information.
-The amounts due to a bank partner above were paid in early February 2023.